Man arrested in Ascension after allegedly trying to meet child for sex

 Louisiana State Police said Derrick Louque, 38, was taken into custody Wednesday on several charges.

 Louque was arrested after he arranged a meet-up with an undercover federal agent posing as a juvenile on social media.
-Investigators say Louque intended to have sex with what he though to be a child.
+Investigators say Louque intended to have sex with what he thought to be a child.

 Troopers and the FBI took Louque into custody after he arrived for the meet-up.